usnistgov/5gdeploy/docs/multi-host.md

 The specified host interface MAC address must exist on the host machine where you start the relevant network function.
 Otherwise, pipework will fail with error message "no host interface matched".

+#### VLAN ID

+VLAN ID should be written as "+vlan" followed by an integer between 1 and 4094.
 When VLAN ID is specified, the host interface name should be no longer than 10 characters. pipework will append VLAN ID after the host interface name to form the VLAN interface name, which cannot exceed 15 characters.
 If this is violated, iproute2 will fail with error message "name not a valid ifname".